jasonpettus/scholastica-challenge/README.md

 # Scholastica Javascript Challenge
-This is a coding challenge I did on behalf of Scholastica.com, as part of their job interview process.
+This is a coding challenge I did on behalf of Scholastica, as part of their job interview process.

 # Notes to Scholastica Staff